Existence of invariant volumes in nonholonomic systems subject to nonlinear constraints: Invariant Volumes and the Cohomology Equation

-This theorem allows for a straight-forward algorithm to find invariant volumes in nonholonomic systems; one only needs to compute the 1-form $\vartheta_{\mathscr{C}}$ and determine whether or not it can be made exact by appending constraints to it.
-This procedure will be carried out on multiple examples in \S\ref{sec:examples}. \begin{remark} In the pure kinetic energy case discussed in \cite{federovnaranjo}, it is proved that if the system admits an (arbitrary) invariant volume, then one can always find another invariant volume form whose density function depends only on the (reduced) configuration variables. \end{remark}
+This theorem allows for a straight-forward algorithm to find invariant volumes in nonholonomic systems subject to affine constraints; one only needs to compute the pair $(\vartheta_{\mathscr{C}},\zeta_\mathscr{C})$ and determine whether or not it can be made exact by appending constraints to it.
+This procedure will be carried out on multiple examples in \S\ref{sec:examples}. \begin{remark} In the pure kinetic energy case with \textit{linear constraints} discussed in \cite{federovnaranjo}, it is proved that if the system admits an (arbitrary) invariant volume, then one can always find another invariant volume form whose density function depends only on the (reduced) configuration variables.
+Moreover, systems subjected to affine constraints may possess an invariant volume whose density is not basic, cf. \cite{nonbasicaffine}. \end{remark}